seandlg/blog/content/posts/2020-10-06-data-analysis-around-jelly-party/index.md

 ## Connecting to `elasticsearch`

-It turns out that we can query data from `elasticsearch` using the native `Python` library.
+It turns out that we can query data from `elasticsearch` using a native `Python` library.

 ```python
 from elasticsearch import Elasticsearch